 The chance to have your photograph taken with the FA Cup on the open-topped bus which paraded the team and the trophy around Portsmouth in 2008 is the highlight of the club’s latest History Day.

 The biannual event – which this time focuses on both cup triumphs – gives fans the opportunity to find out more about Pompey’s rich history.

 Supporters can also book their place on a tour of Fratton Park in a package especially designed for families.
-Click here for more details.
+Click here

 The event takes place in the Victory Lounge on Sunday, April 24 (11am-2pm).
 Tours start from 10.30am from the VIP entrance in Frogmore Road.
 A bar and light refreshments will be available.

 The club have pulled together a number of exhibits from the two successful FA Cup runs, including 1939 manager Jack Tinn’s ‘lucky’ spats and several match-worn shirts of players from the 2008 final.

 A special commemorative banner commissioned by the club in 2008 and a flag worn by Hermann Hreidarsson on the lap of honour at Wembley, which were bought by fans in a special crowd-funding campaign organised by @PompeyNewsNow last year, will also be on show.

 The Pompey Former Players’ Association will have a display and it is anticipated that several ex-players will be in attendance to chat and sign autographs.

 There will also be an exhibition by the Pompey Pals project, which is a charity devoted to telling the story of the men from Portsmouth who signed up for duty at the outbreak of World War One.